-On detection of an abnormality, the patient can report them to their consulting physician or an AI doctor.
+On the strike of any medical abnormality, the patient can consult with the physician or an Artificial Intelligence doctor.
 An AI doctor is generally a standalone neural network with deep learning algorithm that can detect ailments faster than an actual doctor can.

-Deep learning algorithm ensures the platform makes minimal mistakes and maximum detection through a self-learning module (Chatbot Development).
+Deep Learning algorithm protect the platform which makes lesser errors and maximum detection through self learning module

 While it shares the same data as the platform, the machine learning algorithms are stronger in nature, delivering detailed reports.